 The domesticated turkeys that we have today were originally descended from the tamed Aztec birds found in southern Mexico, with the sixth “South Mexican” subspecies serving as the wild progenitor, while domestic turkeys bred by the Anasazi in the Four Corners region were linked to the Eastern and Rio Grande subspecies.

-Turkeys have been evolving in North America for more than 20 million years and share a recent common ancestor with other fowl like grouse and pheasants, and it is the wild turkey species that was the forefather of the domesticated turkey that was tamed around 2,000 years ago.
+Turkeys have been evolving in North America for more than 20 million years and share a recent common ancestor with other fowl, like grouse and pheasants.
+It is the wild turkey species that was the forefather of the domesticated turkey, which was tamed around 2,000 years ago.

 Different Types of Turkeys